EpiPen competitor will be out in February, free to 200M people

 Eric Edwards, a physician who invented the Auvi-Q with his twin brother who also suffers from deadly allergies, says patients should never have “only have one choice."
 Williamson calls the reintroduction "a bold program that’s going to do what’s right for customers."

-Kaleo also came under fire for its $4,500 opioid overdose naloxone auto-injector, Evzio.
+Kaleo also come under fire for its $4,500 opioid overdose naloxone auto-injector, Evzio.

 "Kaleo has been touting all of the free product or coupons they give away," says Rea.
 "But somebody pays for that free product at the end of the day."